woohoolabs/yin/README.md

 To make things even easier, there are some `LinkProvider` traits in order to ease the development of `PaginationLinkProviderInterface` implementations of the built-in pagination strategies.
 For example a collection for the `User` objects can use the `PageBasedPaginationLinkProviderTrait`.
-This way, you only have to implement three really simple abstract methods:
+This way, only three abstract methods has to be implemented:

 ```php
 class UserCollection implements PaginationLinkProviderInterface